 How to Code an Open-Ended Question into a Single Response Question in Q

-In quantitative surveys there is often need to ask open-ended questions to garner further insights into a subject beyond a predetermined list of options.
+In quantitative surveys, there is often a need to ask open-ended questions to garner further insights into a subject beyond a predetermined list of options.
 An open-ended question is one where you provide the respondent with a text field to enter their response without forcing them to choose from a specified list of alternatives.
-However, the volume and nature of these responses can pose problems when it comes time to analyse them.
+However, the volume and nature of these responses can pose problems when it comes time to analyze them.

 Setting up your coding

-To set up coding as a single response question, simply highlight the text variable you wish to code in the Variables and Questions tab, right-click and select Insert Variable(s) > Code Text > New Code Frame > Pick One (Each response can be classified under only one code).
+To set up coding as a single response question, simply highlight the text variable you wish to code in the Variables and Questions tab, right-click and select Insert Variable(s) > Code Text > New Code Frame > Manual Categorization > Mutually Exclusive Categories.

 Coding your open-ended question

-- Over on the right you first need to build your code frame.
+- Over on the right, you first need to build your code frame.
 Right-click and it will bring up a context menu that allows you to add codes.
 There are other features too for renaming and deleting codes.
-You use Add Code when you want to individually add codes one by one or Import/Export Code Names to paste or type in multiple codes at a time.
+You use Add Category when you want to individually add codes one by one or Import/Export Category Names to paste or type in multiple codes at a time.

 - Once you’re ready to start allocating uncoded responses to the code frame, simply highlight the responses on the left.
 The grey numbers in brackets represent the number of responses which fit this exact wording, regardless of case and leading or trailing spaces.